-This section identifies a list of proposed changes and AEMO's view of the impact on all participants (stakeholders involved in procuring, providing or other activities in the Improving Security Frameworks) based on the ISF Rule.
+This section identifies a list of proposed changes and AEMO's view of the impact on all participants based on the ISF Rule.

 It does not address updates that participants may make within their systems to support business processes given the diverse levels of system maturity and automation across participants, because AEMO cannot predict the exact scale or nature of impacts for each participant.
 AEMO recommends that each participant perform their own detailed analysis of the rule change, and in this section has highlighted common areas likely to be involved in most participants' impact analysis to achieve the rule outcomes.